 The park, as well as many rides, shows and attractions, is accessible to guests in wheelchairs.
-Universal Studios publishes a detailed guide for guests with disabilities, which outlines each attraction and ride.
+Universal Studios publishes a detailed guide for guests with disabilities, which outlines each of the attractions and rides.

 All restrooms are accessible, and there are companion restrooms at each First Aid station.